Can the program be stopped without a reversal of progress (i.e. - shrinking) or negative side effects (i.e. - alopecia, hirsutism, etc.)?

 I know everyone is different but over the course of 3 months how much growth for an average woman without major imbalances?

-3 cup sizes is reasonable, as a few have had this from information here.
+2 cup sizes would be reasonable, as a few have had this from information here.
 I don't want to promise too much, at least for now.
 You will have to chart all signs from body temperature, to observing that there's no new excess of body hair, and to stop taking herbs if the dose amounts stop working.
+You will also have to see that every herbal tea taken causes bust enhancement while not offering mixed results like causing additional body hair while causing bust growth.
+Major breast enhancement shouldn't be expected until the herb program works consistently and without negative symptoms.

 The herb schedule is still being worked on.
 Sometimes I have to wait a cycle to check variant herb combinations.
 Disappointment has been met in the past after a few minor successess by not understanding details before why variants of herb combinations didn't always work.
 While I believe I'm closer to the ideal herb schedule, I've believed that a few times in the past too.
 Work on the herb theory and herb program are being improved constantly.
 Fortunately, this information has been greatly improved upon.